bitcoin/bitcoin/README.md

 ### Systemnodes

-Systemnodes are empty-shell servers that are tasked with hosting specific services for the Crown network other than transaction verification.
+Systemnodes are empty-shell servers that are tasked with hosting specific services for the Crown network.
 The Crown Platform will use Systemnodes to host new economy applications created by members of the community, connecting them to the Crown Platform through an API.
 A Systemnode requires 500 CRW collateral to run.

 ## Development